SkylineIndustries/Enhanced-Ride-Window-GUEST-EDITION/ROADMAP.md

 These releases are not yet available to the public.
 These releases are planned and are being worked on.
 These releases will be released in the future.

-## [RELEASE AdventureMaster V2.0.0 GUEST EDITION] - TO BE ANNOUNCED
+## [RELEASE AdventureMaster V2.0.0 GUEST EDITION] - 2024-03-08
-This version is currently being worked on.
-It will be released in the future.
+Second release of the enhanced ride window.
+This is a stable release and is most likely to going to break anything.
-This version will contain new features and improvements to the enhanced ride window.
+This version is the second version released to the public.
-This version will be released when it is ready for the public.
+It will no longer be updated, unless a critical bug is found.
+A new version is being worked on and will be released in the future.
-It will be a stable version and will most likely not break anything.
+It is recommended to always use the latest version of the codebase of the enhanced ride window.
+As this is the most up-to-date version and is always updated to work with the latest version of the game.
-**THIS VERSION WILL BE AVAILABLE TO THE PUBLIC, AND IS FREE TO GET AND USED**
+**IT IS ADVICED TO UPDATE FROM ThrillTracker V1.0.0 OR BETA 1 AdventureMaster V1.3.0 TO AdventureMaster V2.0.0 GUEST EDITION TO HAVE THE LASTEST CODE AND UPDATES!**